 Senior Vice-President, Original Programming

-Corrie Coe is Senior Vice-President, Original Programming, for Bell Media’s English-language properties, overseeing development and independent production.
-With a cross-channel and company-wide focus, she is responsible for the overall development and execution of creative content for all genres from independent producers for Bell Media’s two conventional networks and for its English specialty and pay channels.
-Coe has overseen the development and production of Bell Media’s SVOD service.
+Corrie Coe is Senior Vice-President, Original Programming for Bell Media’s English-language properties, overseeing development and independent production.
+With a cross-channel and company-wide focus, she is responsible for the overall development and execution of creative content for all genres from independent producers for Bell Media’s two conventional networks, its English specialty and pay channel, and for Crave, Bell Media’s SVOD service.